GabetheDogeXD/A5_FullPipeline_ECE4300/README.md

 # Part 1: Instruction Fetch - Pink Section

-top.v - top module, wires everything together through the entire pipeline.
+top.v - 4 top modules mended together, wires everything together through the entire pipeline.
 Is a combination of 4 different top modules from across the past month from top.v, Decoder.v, Execute.v, MemAndWB.v <br />
 ifIdLatch.v - passes on the output of incrementer.v and instrMem.v on every clock cycle  <br />
 incrementer.v - increments the output address of pc.v by 4 on every clock cycle  <br />
 instrMem.v - grabs the instr.txt, initializes an array of 2^10 32-bit registers, populates the necesarry entries with instructions, then outputs the data from an input address from pc.v on every clock cycle.  <br />